by Josh Malinoff

 Josh joined the REdirect team as a Principal in 2007.
 He brings over 28 years of real estate technology expertise to REdirect and is often a go-to source for any complex projects.

-Josh spearheaded REdirect’s involvement in Investment Management software, creating a dedicated practice group focusing on the growing …
+Josh spearheaded REdirect’s involvement in Investment Management software, creating a dedicated …